kapp7/app/_pages/en/qa.md

 ### `How to vote?`
 - Tap on the Vote tab or any voting widget
 - Find the idol you want to vote for and tap the Vote icon
-- Select the number of gems to be converted to votes by sliding the circular indicator in the dialogue box displayed.
+- Select the number of gems to be converted to votes by sliding the circular indicator in the dialogue box displayed or enter the number (tap the number first).
 - Confirm your choice by touching the Vote button.
 - After processing a confirmation message will be displayed

+### `Prizes`
+1st - Stars are now being collected based on the overall voting diamond score.
+So now the prizes can be unlocked faster.
+After the voting has closed, there will be a poll to select the winning prize from a pre-selected group (chosen by iKPOP) of the available unlocked rewards.
+If enough stars have been collected during the collection period there maybe be more than 1 prize offered.

+2nd - … -  Stars are now being calculated based on an individual score.
+When at least 1% of that particular rank minimum goal has been achieved the list of the available prizes that can be achieved and then the overall progress towards that goal will become available.
+The higher the rank, the faster the stars can be collected.
+There is no 1-1 rate of diamonds to stars conversion.

+In the voting description, there is a minimum individual goal for all ranks eligible for the rewards specified.
+Although this may vary from voting to voting, please check each event's rules for the specific details.

 ### `Voting & FanEvents results`
 - Official In-App and Twitter updates